ordina-jworks/ordina-jworks.github.io/_posts/2023-02-16-secure-cloud-foundation.md

 # Introduction

-If you have ever come in to contact with an enterprise cloud environment, you know that keeping it secure and compliant can be a cumbersome task.
+If you ever came in contact with an enterprise cloud environment, you know that keeping it secure and compliant can be a challenging task.

-Many companies have their own security and compliance requirements, and they should at least follow a best practice standard like CIS AWS Foundations Benchmark.
+Every company has their own security and compliance requirements, and they should at least follow a best practice standard like CIS AWS Foundations Benchmark.

-You'll find out that because access to the cloud is splintered over so many teams and projects, that there will be so many violations to the security and compliance requirements, that you can not keep up with all the changes in your enterprise cloud environment.
+Often, you'll find that because of the segmented responsibilities across many teams and projects, gaps exist in the security and compliancy posture of the organisation.
+Add to that the rate of change that companies need to handle to stay competitive and you end up with a puzzle that no-one can oversee.

-Originally when we started investigating solutions to scan your infrastructure as code and cloud environment.
+Originally, we started investigating solutions to scan your infrastructure as code and cloud environment.
-We thought it would be short document for internal use only.
+We thought we'd look at a handful of tools, evaluate them and select a clear winner.

-We quickly discovered there are actually quite some interesting tools out their, some that are free and some that cost you a lot of money, and some that can not just do cloud, but much more.
+We quickly discovered there are quite some interesting tools out their, some that are free and some that cost you a lot of money, and some not only do cloud, but can do much more.

 We'll be summarizing the tools we found and how they can help you to secure your cloud environment or other resources.
 What they can do, what they can't do, what you can use them with and for.